While conventional loans have been around for a long time, lawsuit loans are relatively new.

 For the most part, lawsuit lending is unregulated at the federal level.

-However, some states have strict laws in place for lawsuit lenders to protect borrowers.
+However, some states have strict laws in place for lawsuit lending companies to protect borrowers.

 Since lawsuit lenders remain mostly unregulated, you must take extra care when applying for a lawsuit loan.

 Here, we discuss how a lawsuit loan works and what regulations exist at both the state and federal level.